shantanu778/Brain-LLM-Alignment/README.md

 ```

 # Usage
-**Before training a new model change the config file accordingly. ** Such as. courpus_type: "contless"
+Before training a new model change the config file accordingly.
+Such as, courpus_type: "contless", and "model_type": "gpt2",

+# Train
+## For GPT2

 Step 1.
 Place your text file in dedicated folder and prepare your dataset using following command: